-For your safety, patients are encouraged to remain on the ward.
-If you must leave for any reason, please notify the nurse or midwife in charge.
-Patients are not permitted to leave the hospital grounds.
+We would encourage patients not to leave the ward.
+If, however, you have to leave for any reason, you must notify the nurse/midwife in charge.
+Patients are not permitted to leave the hospital grounds in the interests of their own health and safety.